Uncategorized

 Pangea 30° pattern along equator.
 Superimposed on Wikipedia map.

-It is notable that Iceland during that time, Iceland was located over a large scale downwelling line.
-During the breakup, the area wher Iceland is now located moved over the next division line, namely the upwelling line of the center of the emerging Atlantic Ocean.
-Therefore, that part of the Atlantic Ocean started to break up later than the central pars closer to equator.
+It is notable that Iceland during that time was located over a large scale downwelling line (the third from left in the drawing).
+During the breakup, the area where Iceland is now located moved westwards over to the next division line, namely the upwelling line of the center of the present location of the Atlantic Ocean.

 .https://en.wikipedia.org/wiki/Pangaea

-To clarify further, what has happened after the break-up of Pangea, you can have a look at this drawing of the equatorial plane of the Earth, showinig the convection rolls pattern.
+To clarify further, what has happened after the break-up of Pangea, you can have a look at this drawing of the equatorial plane of the Earth, showing the convection rolls pattern.

 Comparing the distribution of land mass along equator with convection rolls system.

-The upwelling division line did break S-America away from Africa, and then it drifted over to the other convection roll.
+To compere with upper drawing, The red marking here corresponds to the second line of the world map above.
+The upwelling division line did break S-America away from Africa, and then S-America drifted directly westwards over to the other convection roll.
 The same happened to Africa, but it also drifted northwards, so that now it only spans 30° from east to west.
 The northwards, and more irregular drift also led to the fact that the coastline is slightly east of the division line, leading to the formation of the Great Rift Valley over the corresponding upwelling large scale division line.